How to become a wardrobe assistant

 - a degree in a relevant subject for postgraduate study

-You could start by doing a college course to get some of the skills needed for this job, for example:
+You could start by doing a college course to get some of the skills needed for this job, such as:

 You'll usually need: